ProjectHackernewsGroup04/Documentation/FinalReport.md

   * Nested object issue
   * Frontend should only do a single query to get all data
   * Frontend should only do a single query to show all comments for a story
-* Which ​ DBMS ​might be the best choice?
+* Which DBMS might be the best choice?
   * Performance
     * Lot of inserting queries
     * Not many selecting queries